ThePacielloGroup/cupper/content/patterns/coding/writing-inline-demos.md

 ## Launch in a separate window

-The "Launch in separate window" takes the demo code and pushes it to a new browser window.
+The "Launch in separate window" button takes the demo code and pushes it to a new browser window.
 This serves two purposes:

 * It provides a fallback for browsers that do not support Shadow DOM encapsulation (a warning message will replace the inline demo).
 * It creates an isolated test case for the demo, allowing you to run browser extensions and bookmarklets on the the demo code and _just_ the demo code.